Margashirsha Month 2025 Dates & Significance: Sacred Timelines, Rituals, and Unity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Bhagavad Gita 10.35 venerates Margashirsha as auspicious, framing a period of clarity, contemplation, and devotion to Vishnu and Lakshmi.
+The article cites Bhagavad Gita 10.35, where Margashirsha is venerated as especially auspicious.
+It frames the month as a period of clarity, contemplation, devotion, simplicity, and service associated with Vishnu and Lakshmi.